Calamari/sequel-orm/readme.md

 ## Things that are still ToDo:

-### v0.1:
-- this readme file with all stuff explained
-- generated documentation
-- take care of default value WHERE to set it?
-- destroyAll method
-- jaz-toolkit updated and on github

 ### v0.2:
 - saving of multiple items at once
 - dont mark things as dirty if orignal state is met again